unnikrishnannambiar/options-pricing/README.md

 I am planning to use an alternative to pandas to pickle and use options chains of Nifty 50 but since pandas has stopped support for options chain collection from Yahoo Finance, I am yet to find a solution.

-However, I have taken the time to code in the Greeks to analyse various price movements with respect to fundamental parameters.
+However, I have taken the time to code in the Greeks to analyse various price movements with respect to fundamental parameters which can be used.